 Results: NCI-H441 Cell Layers Cultured in the Microfluidic Channel

-The successful use of the technique is demonstrated, in the context of a microfluidic dynamic-culture environment and image acquisition at the inlet and outlet of two microfluidic devices [1].
-The images provide examples of layers cultured for 24 hours [2] and 48 hours [3].
+The successful use of the technique is demonstrated in the context of a microfluidic dynamic-culture environment through image acquisition at locations 1 centimeter from the inlet and the outlet [1].
+The images provide two examples each of layers cultured for 24 hours [2] and 48 hours [3], with the 24 hour example demonstrating successful monolayer production and the 48 hour example demonstrating undesirable multilayer formation.

 LAB MEDIA: Figure 4